Jared-Richard/Jared-Richard.github.io/about.md

 ![Jared Richard](/assets/images/jared-cover-pic.png){:class="img-responsive-profile"}

 My name is Jared Richard, a Physics Undergraduate at the University of Oxford.
-Through self-teaching Javascript, HTML, CSS and Python, I have built this academic website, and intend to post coding projects, book reviews and more.
-Aside from academic studies I am also actively involved in
+Self-teaching Javascript, HTML, CSS and Python alongside my university studies has now driven me to build this academic website, where I intend to post coding projects, book reviews and more.
+Aside from academic studies I am also actively involved in long-distance running, acting and mentoring.

 <!-- Throughout the majority of my time in education, from primary school to university, I’ve had the interesting challenge of balancing studies with a professional acting career.
 This started at 5 years old when my Mum took me to an open audition at Regents Park Open Air Theatre, where I was cast in “Babe The Sheep Pig” as my first acting experience.